The most frequently asked questions about purdah.

 No. The Code of Recommended Practice on Local Authority Publicity covers the full range of authorities.

 Yes.
-As this year is a general election year, the guidance applies to all local authorities, even if there are no local elections.
+In a general election year, the guidance applies to all local authorities, even if there are no local elections.

-Council business continues so all sitting councillors, whether seeking re-election or not, are bound by the Publicity Code.
+Council business continues so all sitting councillors, whether seeking re-election or not, should have regard for the Publicity Code.

 Officers who hold politically restricted posts, or who are likely to be involved or employed in connection with the elections, should not take part in a political campaign or canvass on behalf of a political party or candidate.
 Please check local arrangements.